ivmartel/dwv/resources/doc/tutorials/architecture.md

 is done at the creation of the app.
 See [app::init](./dwv.App.html#init) method for details.
 Each layer class will create its own HTML div with an id created by [dwv::gui::getLayerDivId](./dwv.gui.html#.getLayerDivId).
 Layers will typically contain a HTML canvas to display its content.
 Use the [dwv::gui::getLayerDetailsFromEvent](./dwv.gui.html#.getLayerDetailsFromEvent) method to extract the layer details from an event generated from a layer canvas.
-You can then access the layer object via the app `getLayerGroupById` method.
+You can then access the layer group object via the app `getLayerGroupByDivId` method.

 ![classes-layers-view](classes-layers-view.png)